Kraoshin/holbertonschool-printf/README.md

 ‣ Allowed editors: vi,vim or emacs.
 ‣ All the files will be compiled on Ubuntu 20.04 LTS using gcc.
 ‣ Your code should use the Betty style.
-It will be checked using [betty-style.pl](https://github.com/hs-hq/Betty/blob/main/betty-style.pl) and [betty-doc.pl](https://github.com/hs-hq/Betty/blob/main/betty-doc.pl)
+It will be checked using [betty-style.pl](https://github.com/hs-hq/Betty/blob/main/betty-style.pl) and [betty-doc.pl](https://github.com/hs-hq/Betty/blob/main/betty-doc.pl).
 ‣ You are not allowed to use global variables
-‣ No more than 5 functions per file
+‣ No more than 5 functions per file.:x
 ‣ The prototypes of all your functions should be included in your header file called main.h